 A. Instruction must be provided in at least the following subject areas:

-1. Language arts and basic communication skills including reading and writing, literature, and fine arts;
+1. basic communication skills including reading and writing, literature, and fine arts;

-2. Mathematics and science;
+2. mathematics and science;

-3. Social studies, including history, geography, economics, government, and citizenship that includes civics (see II.I.);
+3. social studies, including history, geography, economics, government, and citizenship that includes civics (see II.I.);

-4. Health and physical education;
+4. health and physical education;

 [Note: Health curriculum may include child sexual abuse prevention in consultation with other federal, state, or local agencies and community-based organizations to identify research-based tools, curricula, and programs.]